vseryakov/backendjs/README.md

 - config database

-  If `-db-config` is specified in the command line or `db-config=` in the local config file, this will trigger loading additional config parameters from the specified databae pool, it will load all records from tbe bk_config table on that db pool. `db-config` defines the configuration group or type to load, by default the config group is 'core', so even if ther is only one config group it must be specified in the `db-config` parameter.
+  If `-db-config` is specified in the command line or `db-config=` in the local config file, this will trigger loading additional config parameters from the specified databae pool, it will load all records from tbe bk_config table on that db pool. `db-config-type` defines the configuration group or type to load, by default all records will be use for config parameters if not specified.
 Using the database to store configuration make it easier to maintain dynamic environment for example in case of auto scaling or lanching on demand, this way a new instance will query current config from the database and this eliminates supporting text files and distributing them to all instances.

 - DNS records